Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to save money on car expenses

-You could end up paying more for your car’s expenses than necessary if you don’t regularly take care of your car, negotiate your loan terms from the dealer or evaluate your insurance coverage.
-Follow these tips to save on insurance, maintenance and repayments.
+You could end up paying more for your car’s expenses than necessary if you don’t regularly evaluate your insurance coverage, take care of your car or negotiate your loan terms from the dealer.
+Follow these tips to save thousands of dollars on insurance, maintenance and car loan repayments over the life of your car.

 Just like paying for fuel, your insurance is a recurring cost that’s worth finding savings for.
 It’s a good thing that you can find multiple, easy ways to save on your premium.